JosephKemper/cse210-hw/prove/Develop05/Polymorphism Design Activity.md

         Goal, SimpleGoal, EternalGoal, ChecklistGoal, Menu, and Program.
 If I have enough time to add a 4th goal type, then DailyGoal.
     2. What are the primary responsibilities of each class?
         Program = Runs the program via a while loop that looks for the number 6 to be entered, and then exits the loop.
-        Menu = Generates the different menus and runs the proper option when the option is selected.
+        Menu = Generates and display's menu to user, gets input from user on menu level, and calls appropriate class when option is selected.
         Goal = display's the intro message for each goal, and collects the common elements each goal has, Loads the goals list from file, saves it to a file, and displays the goals for the user to see.
         SimpleGoal =
         EternalGoal =